Enjoying Walt Disney World: Wheelchair Accessible Rides

 It’s a Small World in the Magic Kingdom

-Small World in the Magic Kingdom Just in case you were hoping your mobility issues would excuse you from this Disney classic, sorry.
+Our first Disney World wheelchair accessible ride is “It’s a Small World” in the Magic Kingdom.
 The Imagineers have designed a wheelchair accessible boat that allows for smooth boarding for manual as well as power wheelchairs.
 The wheelchair accessible boat is designed for the wheelchair user to park in a middle aisle.
 Rubber stoppers are placed at the front and rear tires of the wheelchair to prevent movement.
-(We’ve all experienced how the boats tend to stack up and bump into each other at the end of the ride.)
 Seating is available on each side of the aisle for up to six party members.
 To board the specialized vehicle, follow the blue handicapped signs at the ride exit where a cast member will meet you and provide directions.
-The best part of using the wheelchair boat (or worst in our case as our daughters could ride Small World for hours at a time) is that most cast members will allow you to ride again (and again and again…) until another wheelchair user requires the special boat.
+The best part of using the wheelchair boat is that most cast members will allow you to ride again until another wheelchair user requires the special boat.

 Jungle Cruise in the Magic Kingdom

 No trip to the Magic Kingdom is complete until you’ve seen the back side of water!
 This exotic river cruise is upfitted with a special loading vehicle that allows a wheelchair user to enjoy the corny humor while staying in his or her own chair.
 The wheelchair user cruises in the center of the boat where there typically is bench seating.
 At the docking area, the center wheelchair platform rotates 90 degrees and a ramp unfolds allowing the wheelchair to roll onto the boat.
 The chair is then secured for safe passage.
 The chair slot then rotates back to a position that allows the rider to cruise facing forward and elevates so that the wheelchair user is riding at eye level with all other passengers.